chall168421/repl_scraper/README.md

 # repl_scraper
- A tool to download classroom assignments, student submissions, unit tests etc. from the soon-to-be-deprecated  repl.it classroom.\
+ A tool to download classroom assignments, student submissions, unit tests etc. from the soon-to-be-deprecated  repl.it classroom./

  ## How to use?